awesome-pro/neon-website/content/docs/guides/reflex.md

 [Reflex](https://reflex.dev/) is a Python web framework that allows you to build full-stack applications with Python.

 Using Reflex, you can build frontend and backend applications using Python to manage the interaction between the frontend UI and the state with the server-side logic.
-To make the application data-driven, you can connect to a Neon Postgres database.
+To make the application data-driven, you can connect to a Neon LangChaindatabase.

 To connect to Neon from a Reflex application: